 The reef lies within the 5000km² Ningaloo Marine Park, which stretches south from Bundegi Reef near Exmouth to Amherst Point at Coral Bay.

 Here you can see up to 500 species of colourful fish and 220 species of corals, many of which are easily seen just metres from the shore in the shallow waters of the lagoon.

 Scuba dive the outer reef to see, dugongs, mantas, huge cod, dolphins, giant whale sharks and humpback whales in season.

 These two islands are located just a short boat ride from Exmouth off the tip of the North West Cape.
 Discover gorgeous white-sand beaches and warm tropical waters.

 Go snorkelling and diving over pristine coral gardens to see a huge variety of colourful marine animals.

-Discover a selection of the best accommodation options in Turquoise Bay, including these resorts…
+Discover a selection of the best accommodation options in Exmouth, the closest town to Turquoise Bay…

 Sal Salis Ningaloo Reef